Longfellow Creek Natural Drainage System (NDS) Project

 This project includes three locations, which were selected based on a variety of factors that included community input, recurring drainage and flooding issues, and technical feasibility.

-Visit the site map to see where each of the sites is located in the Longfellow Creek area and see below for more information about the final design and anticipated construction impacts for each of the sites.
+Visit the site map to see where each site is located in the Longfellow Creek area and see below for more information about the final design and anticipated construction impacts for each of the sites.

 What to Expect During Construction?

-- Work will generally occur during weekday, daytime hours
+• Contractor crews will generally work during weekdays and daytime hours

-- Parking restrictions and temporary lane closures near the work area
+• Temporary lane closures and parking restrictions near the work area

-- Materials and equipment staged along the road edge near construction activities
+• Materials and equipment staged near construction activities

 Natural drainage systems are living systems and their appearance will change over time.
 The grasses, shrubs, and trees installed will grow and change as the garden matures.
 It may take up to three years for plants and shrubs in the natural drainage system to reach full maturity, and possibly longer for trees.
 The examples below show what a natural drainage system may look like over time.